thinkshout/redhen_raiser/README.md

 Add any content to the top level of the Main Menu to have it appear in the menu at the bottom of the site.

+Go to Content -> Blocks and edit the "Social Media Links" block to link to your organization's social media pages.

 To enable payment, go to:
 store -> configuration -> payment methods
 Add your payment method (or enable commerce_payment_example to test)